juicedata/juicefs-csi-driver/docs/en/getting_started.md

 ## Helm

-In comparison to kubectl, Helm allows you to manage CSI driver resources as a whole, and also makes it easier to modify configurations, or enable advanced features.
+In comparison to kubectl, Helm allows you to manage CSI Driver resources as a whole, and also makes it easier to modify configurations, or enable advanced features.
 Overall, Helm is recommended over kubectl.

 Helm is a tool for managing Kubernetes charts.
 Charts are packages of pre-configured Kubernetes resources.